Rights-of-Way Construction Permit & Process

 All non-City utility contractors and private contractors working within public rights-of-way or easements are required to obtain a rights-of-way permit.
 The Public Works Department issues permits to franchise utility service providers (Atmos, Oncor, AT&T, and Time Warner) for work they require in public rights-of-way.
 Other non-franchise utility providers must be registered with the City prior to obtaining permits to work in public rights-of-way.

 - The utility provider or paving contractor completes the Rights-of-Way Application and attaches one set of plans that define their work and identifies City utilities in the work area.
-Plan sheets should include dimensioning, depth, length, and type of excavation/installation method, project and other information that may be requested by the Public Works Department.
+Plan sheets should include dimensionings, depth, length, and type of excavation/installation method, notarized indemnity agreement on page 4, copy of certificate of liability, traffic plans, project and any other information that may be requested by the Public Works Department.

 - The Public Works Department (and other City departments when applicable) will review the construction plans and application.